 The Purchase after the Conviction.

 After your case has been heard and you are convicted of DUI, your current insurance company may not renew your policy.
 If they elect not to renew your policy, the rates may be so high that you cannot afford insurance through the same company should you try to buy another policy.
 At this point, you would shop your insurance in California just as if you had not been canceled.
 Freeway can insure you – even with a DUI, so a quick call to 888-777-5620 could help you a lot.
 Also note that you may be required to file an SR-22 form with the California Department of Motor Vehicles which is how you show proof that you are carrying the minimum liability coverage.
 Typically the vehicle owner must file this form for three years following the date of the conviction; not every company is willing to do that, but Freeway offers this service.

 Even if you feel embarrassed about your DUI conviction, it is important that you shop your new policy with an independent agency, like Freeway Insurance.
 This will save you time and money since brokers generally represent multiple carriers and can deliver you the best deal.

 Pass on Optional Coverages.

 Once you have an idea of the DUI surcharge that will be placed on your policy, it is time to consider whether you can afford the optional coverages that you are not required to carry.
-This is where your independent broker can go to work for you and help you understand what every optional coverage will cover so you can make an informed decision on whether it is necessary under the circumstances.
+This is where your Freeway broker can go to work for you and help you understand what every optional coverage will cover so you can make an informed decision on whether it is necessary under the circumstances.

 Having a DUI conviction is expensive, but not that unusual.
 Unless your event involved a serious accident or death, the most severe consequences are likely to be financial.
 If this happens to you in California, then by all means, talk to Freeway to get some relief from the sticker shock that you’ll be facing when the conviction appears on your driving record.